andrew-ld/smart-tv-telegram/README.md

 - You can streaming on any device that supports UPnP (AVTransport)
 - Chromecast, Vlc (telnet api) and Kodi (xbmc http api) support
 - Streaming over HTTP
+- Web interface that plays videos in your browser

 Note: Chromecast (1st, 2nd and 3rd Gen.) [only supports H.264 and VP8 video codecs](https://developers.google.com/cast/docs/media#video_codecs)